• Skip to primary navigation

 DESCRIPTION

-Easy oat milk matcha chai latte made at the comfort of your home.
+Easy creamy matcha chai latte made at the comfort of your home.
 It is infused with spicy, sweet and earthy flavors with the combination of chai concentrate, cardamom syrup and matcha.
 Enjoy this speciality drink hot or cold!

 INGREDIENTS